lachlanshoesmith/dots/README.md

 ## What's up with the ##Darwin and ##Linux after the file extension?

-For dotfile management I use [YADM](https://github.com/TheLocehiliosan/yadm), which automates 'alternative files'.
-By putting that after the file name YADM can tell which file to use, respective of the operating system.
+For dotfile management I use [yadm](https://github.com/TheLocehiliosan/yadm), which automates 'alternative files'.
+By putting that after the file name yadm can tell which file to use, respective of the operating system.